IamManchanda/my-pokedex/README.md

 ### 2. Set Up Environment Variables

+> Note: Before proceeding, make sure you have Docker installed on your machine.
+Also, make sure to comment out `directUrl = env("DIRECT_URL")` in the `prisma/schema.prisma` file as it is not required for local development.

 Create a .env file in the root directory of the project and add the following variables:

 ```bash